philhawthorne/ha-dockermon/readme.md

 ### Changing Base Topic
 Changing the `mqtt.base_topic` setting will cause duplicate entities to be created in Home Assistant.
 For this reason it is suggested that once you have set your `mqtt.base_topic` setting, you don't change it in the future.

+### Whitelisting Containers
+If you frequently create one-time containers to execute scripts, these may create un-necessary entities in your Home Assistant entity registry.

+To avoid this, you can set HA-Dockermon to only expose the container names that you specify in the `mqtt.whitelist_containers` setting.
+Any container which does not have a name in this list will not be exposed by HA-Dockermon to Home Assistant, or be controllable via MQTT command topics.

 ### Switch Attributes
 HA-Dockermon will add information about the container to the switch attributes.
 Currently the information made available includes: